×

 We asked people if there is a lot of crime.
 They answered:

 "Stuttgart, generally has a low crime rate compared to other major cities.
 The city is considered safe, with most crimes being minor offenses such as pickpocketing or bicycle theft.
 Violent crimes are relatively rare, and the city's police force is efficient and responsive.
 However, like any urban area, it is always advisable for residents and visitors to remain vigilant and take basic safety precautions.
-The city has implemented various measures to maintain safety and security, contributing to its reputation as a safe place to live and visit," commented one expat who made the move to Stuttgart.
+The city has implemented various measures to maintain safety and security, contributing to its reputation as a safe place to live and visit," remarked one expat living in Stuttgart, Germany.

 What are the pros and cons of living in Stuttgart?